Click It or Ticket

 The child passenger safety law clearly defines child safety seat and seat belt use from birth through age 15 as follows:

-The law requires infants to ride in a rear-facing child safety seat until they are at least one year old and weigh at least 20 pounds.
+The law requires infants to ride in a rear-facing child safety seat until they are at least one year old and weigh less than 20 pounds.

 The law requires children ages one to four years old that weigh at least 20 pounds up to 40 pounds to be restrained in a forward-facing or rear-facing child safety seat.